securesauce/precli/docs/source/man/precli.rst

 OPTIONS
 =======

   -h, --help            show this help message and exit -d, --debug           turn on debug mode
-  -r, --recursive    find and process files in subdirectories --enable ENABLE    comma-separated list of rule IDs or names to enable --disable DISABLE  comma-separated list of rule IDs or names to disable --json             display output as formatted JSON --plain            display output in plain, tabular text --markdown         display output in markdown format -o OUTPUT, --output OUTPUT
+  -r, --recursive       find and process files in subdirectories --enable ENABLE       comma-separated list of rule IDs or names to enable --disable DISABLE     comma-separated list of rule IDs or names to disable --json                render the output as formatted JSON --plain               render the output in plain, tabular text --markdown            render the output in markdown format --gist                output the results to Gist
+  -o OUTPUT, --output OUTPUT
-                     output results to a file --no-color         do not display color in output --version          show program's version number and exit
+                        output the results to a file --no-color            do not display color in output --version             show program's version number and exit

 FILES
 =====